caokenny/CSE331-Antivirus/README.md

 # CSE331 Project - Antivirus for Linux
+Before running the following commands:
-Make sure the antivirus program in your current directory before running the following commands.
+- Make sure the antivirus program is in your current directory
+- Make sure the antivirus program is executable
+- Make sure you have Ubuntu 16.04 (strictly 32-bit version only) and Python3

 ```
 usage: ./antivirus [-h] [-f FILE] [-u]